konradmalik/git-conflict.nvim/README.md

 ## Notable features:

--   you decide when and how you use this plugin
 - publishes `GitConflict` `User` autocommand for easy integration
 - creates diagnostics for conflicts
 - commands (see `commands.lua`)
     - jump to prev/next conflict
     - choose ours/theirs/both versions
     - send conflicts in current repo to a QF list

 See the code for more details.